terrymorse58/bootstrap-ios-modal/README.md

 # bootstrap-ios-modal

-A Bootstrap modal styled to look like an iOS modal
+A Bootstrap modal that mimics the look and feel of an iOS dialog
 ---
 ![ios modal example](docs/iosmodal-iphone-dark-cropped.gif)